VisionsOfficial/catalog-registry/README.md

 ## API Documentation

 For detailed information on how to use the Prometheus-X Catalog Registry API, refer to the API documentation.
-The documentation provides comprehensive details on the available endpoints, request/response formats, authentication mechanisms, and examples.
+The documentation provides comprehensive details on the available endpoints, request/response formats and examples.

-You can access the API documentation at `http://your-registry-url/docs` or `http://your-registry-url/swagger` after starting the application.
+You can access the API documentation from your instance at `http://your-registry-url/docs` after starting the application.

+You can also access the github pages of this repository that services an example swagger for easy access without installing the project.

 ## Contributing